-I am thrilled to have been given the honour of leading Stand Like Stone and to continue building on the foundation's success.Anne Kerr, CEO
+I am thrilled to have been given the honour of leading Stand Like Stone and to continue building on the foundation's success.Roger Babolka , CEO

 Sally Bailey is employed on a permanent/part-time basis in the Accounts and Grants areas of Stand Like Stone Foundation.
 Sally contributes to the effective administration of the Stand Like Stone Foundation and provides invaluable assistance in the areas of accounting based activities, donor and grant seeker management, data entry, records management, program management, and other clerical support.

-Carissa Wood is employed on a permanent/part-time basis providing all aspects of administration support to the Stand Like Stone Foundation.
+Carissa is employed on a permanent/part-time basis in the Administration area of the Stand Like Stone Foundation.
 Carissa assists with the general administration tasks for the Foundation.

-Sue Charlton AM was the inaugural Chairman of the Stand Like Stone Foundation and held this position for 10 years, retiring in December 2014.
-Under her leadership, the foundation celebrated it’s 10th Anniversary and achieved several significant milestones including, surpassing $1 million held in trust for the Limestone Coast community and distributing over $600,000 to the Limestone Coast community.
-Sue is a member of the Swinging with the Stars committee and the Limestone Coast Tattoo committee and has seen these events grow into significant and sustainable community based fundraising events for the foundation.
-Sue is a founding member, Director and Chairman of Australian Community Philanthropy, a group established to represent the interests of Community Foundations across Australia.
-Sue has pursued a career in paediatric physiotherapist, working with children and families in the Limestone Coast community for the past 35 years.
+Sue Charlton AM was the inaugural Chair of the Stand Like Stone Foundation and held this position for 10 years, retiring in December 2014.
+Under her leadership, the foundation celebrated its 10th Anniversary achieving several significant milestones including, surpassing $1 million held in trust for the Limestone Coast community and distributing over $600,000 to the Limestone Coast community.
+Sue is a member of the Swinging with the Stars committee and has seen this event grow into significant and sustainable community-based fundraising events for the foundation.
+Sue is a founding member, former Director and Chairman of Australian Community Philanthropy, a group established to represent, support and grow Community Foundations across Australia.
+Sue has pursued a career in paediatric physiotherapist, working with children and families in the Limestone Coast community for the past 45 years.

-Sue is an Adjunct lecturer with the University of South Australia and Flinders University teaching clinical practice to physiotherapy students, a member of the Greater Green Triangle University Department of Rural Health Clinicians Advisory Group and was the Limestone Coast Representative on the Rural Medical Family Network State committee in South Australia.
-At a national level Sue is the National Paediatric Group representative on the National Advisory Council of the Australian Physiotherapy Association.
+Sue is an Adjunct lecturer with the University of South Australia and Flinders University supporting clinical practice training to physiotherapy students.
+She was formerly a member of the Greater Green Triangle University Department of Rural Health Clinicians Advisory Group and was the Limestone Coast Representative on the Rural Medical Family Network State committee in South Australia.
+At a national level Sue served as the National Paediatric Group representative on the National Advisory Council of the Australian Physiotherapy Association.
 Sue has been actively involved in school and local community groups including the Red Cross Service Group, Women’s and Children’s Hospital Group and the Moorak Hall committee and is a Friend of the Adelaide Festival of Arts, the Sir Robert Helpmann theatre and the Riddoch Art Gallery.

 Brian Page was a member of the Foundation’s Board of Directors since its inception in 2004 until 2017.
 Brian was the inaugural Chair on the interim steering committee for the Community Foundation project.

 Brian was also the Foundation’s Founding Donor and has established scholarships for students at Mount Gambier High School, Grant High School, Kingston Community School, Millicent High School and Keith Area School.
 Through Wepar Nominees Brian and his wife Sue sponsor the Foundation’s operations.